drakebennion/Gradeness/README.md

 # Tech debt

-- uses react-native-material library, but finding it a bit restrictive without adding much, strongly considering removing it
+- Create a shared secrets / password manager for sharing creds.
-- a way to manage secrets such as environement vars.
+- a way to manage secrets such as environment vars.
 - local development that doesnt need production creds.